telerik/blazor-docs/components/chart/types/rangecolumn.md

 ### Bind Range Column Series to Collection of Arrays

-In this case, set the `ChartSeries` `Data` parameter to a `List` of arrays or a jagged array (an array of arrays).
-The inner arrays should have two members - one for the "low" ("from") value, and one for the "high" ("to") value.
+Set the `ChartSeries` `Data` parameter to a `List` of arrays or a jagged array (an array of arrays).
+The inner arrays must have two members—one for the smaller `from` value, and one for the greater `to` value.

 In addition, set the `Categories` parameter of the `ChartCategoryAxis` to `object[]`.
 The members of this array will be used as labels for the category axis in their respective order.